George-Zheng-1013/profile/README.md

 # profile
-I'm a student of Shanghai University
+I'm a student from Shanghai University.